paultopia/stray-cites/README.md

 2) implement some way to look backward in the cite matches (just take index -2?) to see if there is a '&' or 'and' or ',', if so, look backward still further and grab previous name. do this recursively in a lookback function until it stops finding something formatted like a name.
---Note however that this strategy will break on the following format: "Real word [and,%] Ref", but that's such bad grammar that I like to think I haven't done it.
+--Note however that this strategy will break on the following format: "Real word [and,&] Ref", but that's such bad grammar that I like to think I haven't done it.

+one way to implement that would be to do another backwards search after checking for [and,&], but it might be easier just to pick an arbitrary number of characters and search through there, after all, references just aren't that long.  there's unlikely to be any reference that runs longer than 50 characters.

+Actually can combine these approaches.
+So for each cite found, define a variable with the name then grab a substring 50 characters back, and search for the pattern "Capsword [and,&]", if found, define that into the name variable and recurse.

+Also should strip out "Moreover," and "However," which may well have the "Real word [and,&] Ref" format.
+That's a preprocessing step.
+No reason I can't do the same with "And," and "But," too just to make sure.